How to Host Multiple Go Lang Web Apps on a VPS

 |

-The label for the new partition is a
+The label for the new partition is a and it takes all available space.

-For file system type we choose the default 4.2BSD FFS2
+For file system type we choose the default 4.2BSD FFS2.

-to print the partition table.
+Use p g to print the partition table.

-is to print in GB
+pis for printgis to print in GB

 |